vstarck/nube/README.md

 ### nube.js

-nube.js is small library for generating word clouds using canvas via fabric.js and Cufon.
+nube.js is a small library for generating word clouds using canvas via fabric.js and Cufon.

 ### See